 The importance of appealing to emotions

-It’s no secret that the majority of people do not have the best opinions of advertising.
-Changes in the way consumers retrieve and process information online has made advertising even harder since so many people actively try to avoid seeing ads.
+It’s no secret that the majority of people do not have the best opinions about advertising.
+Changes in the way consumers retrieve and process information online have made advertising even harder since so many people actively try to avoid seeing ads.

-Recent research has shown that two out of every three millennials have ad blockers installed to keep ads away from them, and even when they watch their favorite shows, the “cut the cord” movement they are largely a part of means that they are finding more ways to bypass ads.
-Despite the danger this poses for the economic health of the internet, it is easy to understand how we got here.
+Recent research has shown that two out of every three millennials have ad blockers installed to keep ads away from them, and even when they watch their favourite shows, the “cut the cord” movement they are largely a part of means that they are finding more ways to bypass ads.
+Despite the danger, this poses for the economic health of the internet, it is easy to understand how we got here.
 Let’s be frank, a lot of advertising can be intrusive, off-message, and pretty annoying in general such as pop-ups and pre-roll video ads.
-Still not all the technological changes that are happening are bad for advertising.
-New advances in emotion measurement technology now allows for greater insight into what messages resonate in audiences.
+Still, not all the technological changes that are happening are bad for advertising.
+New advances in emotion measurement technology now allow for greater insight into what messages resonate in audiences.

 To understand how this works, consider the data provided from Facial Action Coding System (FACS).
 FACS is able to intelligently read a persons face when watching videos and use that information to determine how businesses can make better decisions about messaging their content to larger audiences.
 This is not the stuff of science fiction anymore.
 Though emotional measurement is still a field in its infancy, there are already dozens of different research companies that have compiled comprehensive repositories of data on how peoples reactions to digital content reveal their emotions behind it.

 What this means for companies is that they can optimize their messaging by targeting specific emotions they need to access in consumers.
 This also paves the way for better predictions in sales and performance by having proven science to bolster analysis.
 Content such as movie trailers, political ads, and regular television commercials can now be modified in a way that guarantees engagement.
 The possibilities of how this can change various industries are endless but still very much practical.